 Call to Action

 The final ingredient of a good B2B explainer video isn’t something that supports the viewer-friendly nature of the video, but is what gets you the results you want: a call to action.
 Tell the viewer exactly what to do next.

 Say you have an explainer video describing a new product.
 Your customer watches the clip, loves the product and wants to buy.
 You’ve created the interest, but if you don’t tell them how to make the purchase, you’ve lost the sale.
 Is it on your site?
 At a store?
 Available for pre-order?
 Whatever it is, say so.

 Anything you want your audience to know.
 Explainer videos don’t just have to review the core functions of your company or the details of a new product – although these are all useful and popular subjects that are an inherent part of a B2B video marketing strategy.

 But don’t feel like you can’t stray from the path most often taken.
 Explainer videos can also go in-depth about an industry trend or a need-to-know topic.
 They can answer a common question that you hear from your customers, or examine the reason behind a common problem.

 MuleSoft does this well in their explainer video, What is an API?.
 The software company builds application networks to help companies connect systems, which can save them big bucks in the long run.
 The problem is, there are many people with decision-making power that don’t understand the complex aspects of what these networks and systems are, or how they’re all connected.
-Lack of information about these topics and problems means lack of demand for the solutions that alleviate them.
+Lack of information about these problems means lack of demand for the solutions that alleviate them.

 So, the company creates videos that explain these high-level topics to the average viewer.
 Once the viewer learns these new concepts, they gain a better understanding of the importance of MuleSoft’s services, which in turn supports business goals.